 I did not know this, so I did not plan a preventive dietary plan to eat food that was A) better for me nutritionally wise, and B) will help me not gain weight.

-It’s like one friend of mine once told me, and he made me think, he said, “Whenever you see your face in the mirror, you don’t think, oh, I am older, or I am getting old.
+It’s like one friend of mine once told me.
+He really made me think.
+He said, “Whenever you see your face in the mirror, you don’t think, oh, I am older, or I am getting old.
 It is when other people point out the gray hair or the baldness or the wrinkles that you start to wake up.”